-- Electric vehicles are the largest contributor to peak demand growth in the region.
+- Electric vehicles are the largest contributor to peak demand in the region.
 California, Washington, Oregon, Nevada, Colorado and New Mexico all have some form of zero emission vehicles mandates in place, driving EV demand.
-In addition, many states and utilities across the west have enacted EV incentives and rebate programs to spur adoption - Electrification of heating is a key driver of demand in California and the Pacific Northwest beginning in the 2030's - Upside in the outlook is attributed to additional datacenter load in the region, while potential downside risks stem mostly from EV adoption rate uncertainty - In California, behind-the-meter (BTM) solar continues to grow and offset demand growth through the 2030s despite the less supportive Net Billing Tariff (NEM 3.0) policy
+In addition, many states and utilities across the west have enacted EV incentives and rebate programs to spur adoption - Electrification of heating is a key driver of demand in California and the Pacific Northwest beginning in the 2030's - In California, behind-the-meter (BTM) solar continues to grow through the 2030s despite the less supportive Net Billing Tariff (NEM 3.0) policy - California and the Pacific Northwest are expected to experience significant demand growth from electrolytic hydrogen production in the 2030's and beyond. - Upside in the outlook is attributed to additional datacenter load in the region

-Note: (L): Annual coincident peak demand in the Western Interconnection.
-(R): Annual non-coincident peak demand in the Western Interconnection.
+Note: (L): Annual coincident peak demand in the Eastern Interconnection.
+(R): Annual non-coincident peak demand in the Eastern Interconnection.
 Large industrial load includes datacenters and manufacturing.
 Large flexible load includes electrolyzer and cryptocurrency mining.
 Economic growth is based on microeconomic and demographic inputs reconstituted for expected energy efficiency savings.
-Source: S&P Global Commodity Insights

-Economic growth, large loads, and electrification drive higher electricity demand in ERCOT through 2040
+Economic growth, large electric customers, and electrification drive higher electricity demand in ERCOT through 2040

-- Economic growth is the largest driver of new electricity demand in ERCOT.
-Texas's economy and population are projected to grow at a faster rate than the rest of the nation - Large industrial loads and large flexible loads are the second largest contributor to higher electricity demand.
-Datacenters, cryptocurrency mining facilities, and other large electric customers drive higher electricity demand through 2035, while flexible hydrogen facilities drive higher demand later in the outlook.
-Permian electrification drives demand both in the near- and long-term - Electrifying the transportation sector accelerates in the mid-2030s, leading electric vehicles to account for 5% of net on-grid demand by 2040 - Investments in state energy efficiency programs and behind-the-meter solar slightly slow net ongrid electricity demand growth - Potential upside in the outlook comes entirely from large industrial loads, while potential downside risks relate to the uncertainty range in datacenter power demand and manufacturing expansion
+- Economic growth is the largest source of new electricity demand in ERCOT.
+Texas's economy and populations is projected to grow at a faster rate than the rest of the nation - Large industrial loads and large flexible loads are the second largest contributor to higher electricity demand.
+Datacenters, oil and natural gas producers, and other large electric customers drive higher electricity demand through 2035, while flexible hydrogen and cryptocurrency mining facilities drive higher demand later in the outlook - Electrifying the transportation sector accelerates in the mid-2030s, leading electric vehicles to account for 5% of net on-grid demand by 2040 - Investments in state energy efficiency programs and behind-the-meter solar slightly slow net ongrid electricity demand growth - Potential upside in the outlook comes entirely from large industrial loads, such as datacenters and manufacturing facilities

 Large industrial load includes datacenters and manufacturing.
 Large flexible load includes electrolyzer and cryptocurrency mining.
-Economic growth is based on microeconomic and demographic inputs reconstituted for expected energy
+Economic growth is based on microeconomic and demographic inputs reconstituted for expected energy efficiency savings.